-The International Human Rights Clinic works to promote and applyinternational human rights law to Israeli reality and legal system.
-The Clinic provides legal assistance to both individuals and organizations, advancing large-scale impact around the status and rights of the most vulnerable constituents in Israel today.
-The Clinic facilitates dialogue and exchange among Israeli Human Rights organizations, UN treaty bodies and Israeli policy shapers.
-It focusses on legal representation of minority groups, such as Palestinians from East Jerusalem, ultra-orthodox women, asylum seekers and other stateless persons, while also publishing position papers and draft bills that promote their civil, political, cultural and social rights.
+The International Human Rights Clinic was established several years ago and is one of eight subject-specific Clinics at the CLEC.
+It works to promote and apply international human rights law to the realities of life in Israel and to the country’s legal system.
+It provides legal assistance to both individuals and organizations, advancing large-scale impact around the status and rights of the most vulnerable people in Israel today.
+The Clinic facilitates dialogue and exchange among Israeli human rights organizations, UN treaty bodies and Israeli policy shapers.
+It focuses on legal representation of diverse minority groups, such as Palestinians from East Jerusalem, asylum seekers and other stateless persons, Ultra-Orthodox women, and the LGBT community.
+The Clinic also publishes position papers and drafts bills that promote the civil, political, cultural and social rights of such groups.